School of Public Policy & Management

 This frontier approach means you graduate ready to work, with skills that organizations are hungry for, and with significant real-world problem-solving already under your belt.

-Our flagship Master of Science in Public Policy and Management (MSPPM) propels graduates into meaningful work in the public sector, non-profit sector, and consulting—the MSPPM program offers five challenging options such as a year in Washington, D.C., a year at CMU Australia in Adelaide, or our intensive Data Analytics in Public Policy program taught here in Pittsburgh.
+Our flagship Master of Science in Public Policy and Management (MSPPM) propels graduates into meaningful work in the public sector, non-profit sector, and consulting—the MSPPM program offers four challenging options such as a year in Washington, D.C., or our intensive Data Analytics in Public Policy program taught here in Pittsburgh.

 Students with relevant work history can jump into our part-time Master of Public Management (MPM) program, which prepares experienced professionals to manage in highly regulated industries such as healthcare, banking, and local government.